tkleiber/de.kleiber.docker.images.oracle.sqldeveloper/README.md

 This is the repository for creating a Docker Image from where you can running SQL Developer in Windows.

-## Pipeline for creating:
+## Jenkins Pipeline for creating the image:
 * At first your Linux VM should contain a local docker registry on port 5000, you can use the default docker registry image for this
-* Download sqldeveloper-<Version>.noarch.rpm to /software/Oracle/SQLDeveloper
+* Download sqldeveloper-<Version>.noarch.rpm to /software/Oracle/SQL Developer
 * Create a Jenkins Job from provided Jenkinsfile and start it to build the image and put it to the local registry.

 ## Starting SQL Developer from Windows